Learn more about green card applications and their associated forms and processes.

 Understanding the steps following the submission of a green card application.

-If you sent the USCIS personal checks, then you can check your bank account to see if those checks have been cashed.
+If you sent the USCIS your payment forms, then you can check your bank account to see if those payments have been withdrawn.
 If so, then that means that the USCIS has started processing your application and will be mailing Forms I-797C, Notice of Action.

 If you are unable to make your biometrics appointment, please call the USCIS asap to get it rescheduled.
 Missing the biometrics appointment can cause serious delays.

-2. The next step in the application process will be getting your EAD ( Employment Authorization Document) and AP (Advanced Parole/travel authorization) combo card.
+The next step in the application process will be getting your EAD ( Employment Authorization Document) and AP (Advanced Parole/travel authorization) approvals.
 The USCIS is currently taking 6-8 months to process and approve the combo card.

 Here’s a breakdown of the processing times for each step: